Social selling can revolutionize your sales approach, save significant time generating leads, and even eliminate cold calling.

 Determining which types of posts to make and when to post them will depend on your target audience and social media goals.
 Providing followers with valuable and informative content should fill most of your posts, with 20% or less used to advertise your brand.
 Learn more marketing strategies for Facebook.

 Several tools can help you manage your Facebook business pages, such as Facebook Business Manager, Facebook Groups and the Facebook Messenger bot.
 You can also take advantage of Facebook’s powerful ad platform to boost your best posts while segmenting your audience.
-You can use over 20 Facebook tools to optimize your marketing.
+You can use social media marketing tools to help.

 Ensuring that your LinkedIn company page is complete and accurate is the easiest way to get started with social selling.
 Go through your company profile and complete or update all the sections.
 You want to have attention-grabbing images and content.
 Keep your audience in mind while filling out your profile.
 What do you think they want to know about your company?
 Do a quick audit of your LinkedIn page periodically to make sure the information is relevant and current.